 Have you asked yourself the question: “Why am I in this world?”
 The search for meaning is an essential driving motive of a person, which leads to its development.
 This is what makes us different from animals.
 Victor Frankl called this desire “Der Wille zum Sinn”.

-This basic postulate distinguishes logotherapy, the teachings of Victor Frankl on the meaning of life, from the teachings of Sigmund Freud, who claimed that man is driven primarily by “Der Wille zur Lust” or “Striving for Pleasures”, and from the teachings of Adolf Adler, who believed that the man is driven by his teenage complexes, or in another words by “Der Wille zur Macht” or “Striving for Power”.
+This basic postulate distinguishes logotherapy, the teachings of Victor Frankl on the meaning of life, from the teachings of Sigmund Freud, who claimed that man is driven primarily by “Der Wille zur Lust” or “Striving for Pleasures”, and from the teachings of Alfred Adler, who believed that the man is driven by his teenage complexes, or in another words by “Der Wille zur Macht” or “Striving for Power”.

 Victor Frankl wrote: “A person should not ask what is the meaning of life, rather, he should understand that he himself is the one to whom this question is addressed.”
 The meaning is individual and unique for each person in every moment of life.
 It changes from situation to situation.
 A person can answer these questions only when he takes responsibility for his life.
 Thus, in logotherapy, free choice, awareness and responsibility are the essence of human existence.